nrwl/nx/docs/shared/react-standalone-tutorial/2-project-graph.md

 {% /graph %}

-Your graph now matches the original design.
+Your graph now shows the dependency lines we expected.

 The Project Graph is more than just a visualization - Nx provides tooling to optimize your task-running and even automate your CI based on this graph.
-This will be covered in more detail in: [4: Workspace Optimization](/react-standalone-tutorial/4-workspace-optimization).
+This will be covered in more detail in: [4: Task Pipelines](/react-standalone-tutorial/4-task-pipelines).

 ## What's Next